 A comparison of the observed event types in the F-X domain is shown in Figure 4.
 The vertical stripe patterns likely result from variable coupling between the cable and the ground along the array.
 Similarities between triggered avalanches are evident in both their spatial extent and frequency content.
-Also, the triggered avalanche from 10 /02/2022 b) February 2022 and the natural snow avalanche from 02 /02/February 2024 e) car signals from 10/02/exhibit comparable spectral activity in the range between 850 m and 900 m.
+Also, the triggered avalanche from 10 February 2022 and the natural avalanche from 02 February 2024 exhibit comparable spectral activity in the range between 850 m and 900 m.
 Traffic noise is particularly pronounced near the bridge (marked with dotted lines) and the cattle grids (indicated by arrowheads).
 These locations exhibit high spectral intensities between approximately 20 and 220 Hz.
-The increased visibility of noise from the truck on 16 April 2022 d) explosion signal from 10/02/2022.
-Note that y-axis ranges differ from subplot to subplot is likely due to seasonal change: by this later date, the road was dry and the cattle grids were no longer filled with snow, causing increased noise generation when vehicles are crossing the exposed steel rods.
+The increased visibility of noise from the truck on 16 April 2022 is likely due to seasonal change: by this later date, the road was dry and the cattle grids were no longer filled with snow, causing increased noise generation when vehicles are crossing the exposed steel rods.

 Figure 4.
 Event comparison in the F-X domain.
 The arrow heads mark the positions of the cattle grids and the dotted lines the location of the bridge.
-The maximum observable frequency for better visibility the 2024 dataset is lower (125 Hz) since the dataset of 2024 was recorded with 250 Hz instead of 500 Hz.
+The maximum observable frequency for the 2024 dataset is lower (125 Hz) since the dataset of 2024 was recorded with 250 Hz instead of 500 Hz.